Pioreactor/pioreactor/README.md

 5. Some algae are facultative heterotrophs.
 A morbidostat can be used to evolve a stronger and faster growing heterotrophic metabolism.

+6. Triton Algae Innovations has used directed evolution to evolve heme in algae.
+They accelerated the process by flashing the microbes with UV light which caused a high mutation rate.

 7. Algae can be evolved to produce more carotenoids by changing the light conditions, see [Fu, 2013]

 6. Improving yeast culture density, as demonstrated in [Wong, 2018]